Make Flows Respect Access Modifiers for Legacy Apex Actions (Update, Postponed)

 How: We recommend that you test this update in a sandbox or developer org before activating the update in production.
 If you must work in your production org, do so during off-peak hours.
 Test all paths that contain legacy Apex action elements and make sure your flows work correctly.
 If a legacy Apex action is important for a business process but isn’t supported with this update, contact the package developer.
 The developer can consider making a legacy Apex action global, or rebuilding the functionality in a new Apex class.

-To activate this update, from Setup, enter Critical Updates in the Quick Find box, and select Critical Updates.
-For Make Flows Respect Access Modifiers for Legacy Apex Actions, click Activate.
+To apply this update, from Setup, in the Quick Find box, enter Release Updates, and select Release Updates.
+For Make Flows Respect Access Modifiers for Legacy Apex Actions, follow the testing and activation steps.